Killing of Geetha Angara: Background

-Born in Chennai, India, in 1961, Angara earned bachelor's and master's degrees in chemistry from Loyola College, Chennai, the first woman in the school's history to do so.
+Born in 1961 in Chennai, India, Angara earned bachelor's and master's degrees in chemistry from Loyola College, Chennai, the first woman in the school's history to do so.
 As the top student in the class, she earned a gold medal.
 In 1984, she emigrated to the U.S., where she earned additional master's degrees and a doctorate in organic chemistry from New York University.

 Angara married another Indian émigré who worked in banking, and the couple shortly had the first of their three children, settling at first in Clifton, New Jersey, a suburb in Passaic County.
 After a year at Merck analyzing compounds, in 1992 Angara began working for the Passaic Valley Water Commission (PVWC), a public utility owned by Clifton and the neighboring cities of Passaic and Paterson, which provides 83 e6USgal of water daily to 800,000 customers in those cities and 14 other communities in that region of North Jersey.
 Seven years later, the family moved to Holmdel, 42 mi to the south in Monmouth County, where they believed the school system was better.

 In 2003 an episode of Law & Order: Special Victims Unit, "Brotherhood", used the PVWC plant as one of its filming locations.
 It centered on a coverup of lethal fraternity hazing; one scene had a character's body found floating in a tank.
 "Brotherhood" was the show's first episode aired in 2004.

 Angara had been considering leaving the PVWC, but changed her mind after she was promoted to senior chemist of the plant and earned a plant operator's license.
 In that position, she took the lead in transitioning the Totowa plant from the chlorination it had been using to purify its water to an ozone-based process.
 She was proud of her work on that project, but some of her coworkers had resented both her promotion and the switch, her husband later recalled.
 Angara did not socialize much with her coworkers, other than a few she worked with closely, preferring to concentrate on her work.

 In August 2004, the ozone system, to the extent it had been installed, failed briefly due to poor welding.
 In late January 2005, the discovery of a pinkish substance in the treated water, during a week Angara was out sick, heightened tensions in the PVWC workplace, since Angara was asked to retrain some coworkers as a result.
 Angara had also begun the process of applying for another license, which aroused more antipathy among those coworkers who disliked her.
 Another coworker later told People this attitude was at least in part racially motivated: "Ninety-eight percent of the plant is white, and not all of them like seeing immigrants do well".